-Though there are some standouts here, most characters in Tekken 8 are strong enough to be viable in high level play.
-Bear in mind that even the worst characters can win matches.
+Though there are standouts, most characters in Tekken 8 are strong enough to be viable in high-level play, so bear in mind that even the worst characters can still win matches.
+Here’s a brief explanation of what our tier list placements mean:

-- C-Tier: Not worth playing for most, but still viable if you’re determined to make them work
+- C-Tier: Not worth playing for most, but still viable if you’re determined to make them work.

-S-Tier Tekken 8 Characters
+S-Tier characters in Tekken 8

 Alisa (Easy)